Murrumbidgee Council

 Murrumbidgee Council is a local government area in the Riverina region of New South Wales, Australia.
-This area was formed in 2016 from the merger of the Murrumbidgee Shire with the neighbouring Jerilderie Shire.
+This area was formed in 2016 from the merger of the Murrumbidgee Shire and the Jerilderie Shire.

 The combined area comprises 6880 km2 and covers the urban areas of Coleambally, Darlington Point and Jerilderie and the surrounding cropping and pastoral areas.
 At the time of its establishment, the estimated population of the area was 4,047.

-The inaugural Mayor of Murrumbidgee Council is former Jerilderie Shire councillor Ruth McRae, elected on 21 September 2017.
-Cr McRae was elected as Mayor for the second term on 24 September 2019.
+The inaugural mayor of Murrumbidgee Council is former Jerilderie Shire councillor Ruth McRae, elected on 21 September 2017.
+Cr McRae was elected as mayor for the second term on 24 September 2019.